Triethanolamine: In the laboratory and in amateur photography

-Another common use of TEA is as a complexing agent for aluminium ions in aqueous solutions.
+Another common use of TEOA is as a complexing agent for aluminium ions in aqueous solutions.
 This reaction is often used to mask such ions before complexometric titrations with another chelating agent such as EDTA.
-TEA has also been used in photographic (silver halide) processing.
+TEOA has also been used in photographic (silver halide) processing.
 It has been promoted as a useful alkali by amateur photographers.

 In holography

-TEA is used to provide a sensitivity boost to silver-halide-based holograms, and also as a swelling agent to color shift holograms.
-It is possible to get the sensitivity boost without color shift by rinsing out the TEA before squeegee and drying.
+TEOA is used to provide a sensitivity boost to silver-halide-based holograms, and also as a swelling agent to color shift holograms.
+It is possible to get the sensitivity boost without color shift by rinsing out the TEOA before squeegee and drying.

 In electroless plating

-TEA is now commonly and very effectively used as a complexing agent in electroless plating.
+TEOA is now commonly and very effectively used as a complexing agent in electroless plating.

 In ultrasonic testing

-2-3% in water TEA is used as an corrosion inhibitor (anti-rust) agent in immersion ultrasonic testing.
+2-3% in water TEOA is used as an corrosion inhibitor (anti-rust) agent in immersion ultrasonic testing.

 In aluminium soldering

 Triethanolamine, diethanolamine and aminoethylethanolamine are major components of common liquid organic fluxes for the soldering of aluminium alloys using tin-zinc and other tin or lead-based soft solders.